This is the multi-page printable view of this section. Click here to print.

 Terraform Cloud / Github Actions

 Terraform Cloud is used as the remote backend.
-Github Actions perform tasks to deploy the GCP infrastructure.
+Github Actions perform tasks to deploy and undeploy the GCP infrastructure.

 Configure Terraform Cloud workspaces: